CALIPSO-project/SPINacc/README.md

 * Task 5 [optional]: Visualizes ML performance from Task 3, offering two evaluation modes: global pixel evaluation and leave-one-cross-validation (LOOCV) for training sites, generating plots for various state variables at the PFT level, including comparisons of ML predictions with conventional spinup data.
 ![Eval_all_loocv_biomassCpool_trim](https://user-images.githubusercontent.com/79981678/197768665-c868f95b-d7f4-4a2f-a942-d37c9e509596.png)

-### REPRODUCIBILITY TESTS :
-The configuration file has been updated to include new parameters that control the execution of reproducibility tests for each task.
-These parameters are:

-config[17]: Controls the reproducibility test for Task 1. config[19]: Controls the reproducibility test for Task 2. config[21]: Controls the reproducibility test for Task 3. config[23]: Controls the reproducibility test for Task 4.

-For each parameter, setting the value to 1 enables the reproducibility test for the corresponding task, while setting it to 0 disables it.